CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-key-in-collection/wait-for-key-in-collection-to-contain-value-block.md

 ***

-### Wait for Key to contain Value which it already contains
+### Wait for a Key to contain Value which it already contains

 This example will wait for a [Key][Key Property] `"user2"` to contain the [Value][Value Property] `{"Domain": "domain", "Username": "user2", "Password": "encryptedPassword"}` in the [Data Storage Collection][] named `"users"` that is only accessible by flows that are scoped to the same [Tenant][] and [System][] specified by the [Collection Scope][Collection Scope Property].
 In this example `"users"` already exists and contains the following [Keys][Key Property].